What is the Spam Act 2003?

 2. Memberships: The recipient is an organization, club, or association member expecting to receive messages relevant to their membership.

-3. Transaction history: The recipient has previously purchased products from you, so there’s a reasonable expectation that you might email them about new offers.
+3. Transaction history: The recipient has previously purchased products from you, so there’s a reasonable expectation that you might email them in the future.

 2. Sender identification

-When sending a CEM, it must clearly state who you are and what your brand’s name is.
-Make sure to include your contact details, such as a physical address, email address, or a link to your website where customers can easily find your contact information.
+When sending a CEM, it must clearly be from your brand.
+Make sure to include your brand name and contact details, such as a physical address, email address, or a link to your website where recipients can easily find your contact information.

 The contact details you provide should be accurate and remain up to date for at least 30 days after sending the message.